 The CLEAR Approach

 The CLEAR Scoliosis Institute has put a great deal of time and effort into developing an alternative method of helping people with scoliosis.
 Our approach is to try to reduce the curve.
-CLEAR Scoliosis treatment does not typically involve the use of a brace; however, a well designed corrective brace could compliment CLEAR treatment.
+CLEAR Scoliosis treatment does not typically involve the use of a brace; however, a well designed corrective brace can compliment CLEAR treatment.